alexcusack/primeMultiplicationTable/readme.md

 ## Setup and Run
-This project has one dependecy: Node
+This project has one dependency: Node
 ```
 $node --version
 v4.1.1